mananjhaveri/midas_iiitd_task_nlp/README.md

 <br>
 <br>

 Clearly, Logistic Regression and LSTM are the top performers.
-But, at the same time Random Forest and Naive Baye's are also performing too well.
+But at the same time Random Forest and Naive Baye's are also performing well.

-We can have a look at the classification reports too to confirm that minority classes are also being predicted satisfactorily.
+We can also have a look at the classification reports to confirm that minority classes are also being predicted satisfactorily.

 <br>
 <br>